bghira/SimpleTuner/documentation/quickstart/FLUX.md

 ## Notes & troubleshooting tips

+- Schnell training really needs a bit more time in the oven - currently, the results do not look good
+- Dev LoRAs run just fine on Schnell
+- Dev+Schnell merge 50/50 just fine, and the LoRAs can possibly be trained from that, which will then run on Schnell **or** Dev
 - A model as large as 12B has empirically performed better with lower learning rates.
   - LoRA at 1e-4 might totally roast the thing.
 LoRA at 1e-7 does nearly nothing.
 - Minimum 8bit quantisation is required for a 24G card to train this model - but 32G (V100) cards suffer a more tragic fate.